You can find profiles of the members of our team at www.westyorksrd.nhs.uk/our-team.

 Through increased engagement in research we are able to enact the Government vision of promoting efficiency through innovation.
 Patient and public involvement in research is of paramount importance as it helps to demonstrate openness and enriches the research process through inclusion.

-The West Yorkshire R&D team works closely with the National Institute for Health Research (NIHR) Yorkshire and Humber Clinical Research Network (CRN) who are able to offer both practical and financial support for the delivery of research.
+The West Yorkshire R&D team works closely with the National Institute for Health and Care Research (NIHR) Yorkshire and Humber Clinical Research Network (CRN) who are able to offer both practical and financial support for the delivery of research.

 The WY R&D team help to ensure that commissioning decisions are based on robust evidence through the sharing of best practice.
 We host a number of events that provide a knowledge exchange forum for NHS healthcare professionals.

 We develop events where researchers can share evidence in areas of particular interest to commissioners and other health professionals in a timely manner to support their decision-making.
 Recent events have focused on cancer and palliative care, elderly care and frailty, mental health in primary care, earlier diagnosis of cancer and on improving prescribing.

 The West Yorkshire R&D team seeks to share findings of research studies.
-Study teams looking to share their research findings can contact us to discuss ways of sharing research findings with commissioners and member practices.
+Study teams looking to share their research findings can contact us to discuss ways of sharing research findings with member practices.
 We have established a repository where end of study reports, research outputs or links to published articles can be shared and accessed.

 To discuss possible topics for learning events, or to share your research findings, please get in touch.